NCAR/fire-indices/README.md

 ## FM100
 FM100 is percent moisture content for 100-hour timelag, or 100 hour Fuel Moisture.
 It takes inputs of daily maximum and minimum temperature, daily precipitation, and daily minimum and maximum relative humidity.

+FM100 is part of the National Fire Danger Rating System, which categorizes dead fuel based on fuel diameter.
+Timelag can be defined as the approximate time it takes for the fuel to reach 2/3 of the way to equilibrium with the environment.
+100-hour timelag fuel is roundwood that is 1 to 3 inches in diameter and describes the layer of dead fuel on the forest floor approximately 3/4 of an inch to four inches below the surface.
+FM100 uses a 24-hour boundary condition.

 Typically, FM100 ranges between 0 and 30, where 30 is low fire danger and 0 is high fire danger.
 Note that this scale is inverse to most other fire indices, where the maximum value denotes high fire danger.

 Currently, it only serves as an input to ERC, but may be used as a separate index.
 Also note that in the NFDRS equations from 1985 that FM100 is referred to as MC100 (moisture content instead of fuel moisture).